 - make connections and lasting friendships with like-minded people

 - access to library including latest textile arts publications

 - contribute to community by making for charities

 - biannual gallery exhibition

 - sell your work in an annual bazaar

 - welcome pack

 Come along to a meeting to find out what we are all about!

-Second Wednesday of the month from 5.30pm at the Woden Seniors Club, Corinna Street (corner with Melrose Drive), Phillip, ACT.
+Second Wednesday of the month from 5.30pm at Woden Seniors Inc, Corinna Street (corner with Melrose Drive), Phillip, ACT.
 Enter through the back of the building.

 We will often have a meeting activity or guest speaker and show and tell of members’ work.
-A light meal is provided for $5 donation.
 The formal part of the meeting begins about 6.15pm.